-To help structure the information you provide in your application, you might like to think about:
+To help structure your response, you might like to think about:

-- How do you plan and prioritise? - What may impact any plans you put in place? - What things do you need to consider and take account of? - How is your progress monitored?
+- How do you plan and prioritise? - What may impact any plans you put in place? - What things do you need to consider and take account of? - How is your progress monitored? - How do you ensure your work is of a consistently high quality?